medic/cht-docs/content/en/apps/guides/updates/preparing-for-4.0.md

 ## CHT Conf

-[CHT Conf](https://github.com/medic/cht-conf/) has been upgrade to be aware of forms written to work in CHT 3.x that may not work in CHT 4.x.
-By upgrading, you will be sure to catch any forms in need up fixing when pushing to dev instances as outlined below.
+[CHT Conf](https://github.com/medic/cht-conf/) has been upgraded to be aware of forms written to work in CHT 3.x that may not work in CHT 4.x.
+Upgrading, can help you identify forms in need of fixing when pushing to dev instances as outlined below.

 To upgrade app, run `npm update cht-conf`